UAE SPIDERS

 Hogna radiata, dorsal view of a large male.

-Front view of Hippasa cf agelenoides in its web near Hatta.
+Front view of Hippasa cf partita in its web near Hatta.

-Dorsal view of Hippasa cf agelenoides near Hatta.
+Dorsal view of Hippasa cf partita near Hatta.

 Female Pardosa sp carrying its newly-hatched offspring on its back.